 - Are you between 15-18 years old?

-- Are you part of the Pupil Premium scheme or were you part of the Free School Meals scheme at any time in the last 6 years?
+- Were you part of the Free School Meals scheme at any time in the last 6 years?
+Or are you a Young Carer at the moment?

 - Are you motivated to want to explore a subject and discover a career this summer?